 Fortunately for victims of ridesharing accidents, both Uber and Lyft carry substantial insurance policies, providing up to $1,000,000 in third-party liability coverage in some situations.
+However, Uber and Lyft’s insurance policy does change and can change every few months.
 Whether these policies apply depends upon what a rideshare driver is doing at the time of the Uber or Lyft accident, however:

 - If the driver does not have the app active and is not functioning as a rideshare driver, his or her own insurance is the only coverage available

 - If the driver has the app active and is waiting to connect with a passenger, both companies generally provide coverage in the amount of $50,000 in bodily injury per person, $100,000 in bodily injury per accident, and $25,000 in property damage if the driver’s personal insurance does not respond.
 However, this number seems to change regularly as Uber and Lyft adjust their insurance contracts.

 - When a driver is on his or her way to pick up a passenger or providing a ride, Uber and Lyft both provide $1,000,000 in primary third-party liability coverage

 As an accident victim, it’s important to understand that insurance companies make money by collecting premiums and paying out as little as possible on every claim they receive.
 So, while one million dollars in coverage sounds good, that doesn’t mean that Uber and Lyft’s insurance companies are happily sending out checks to victims.
 Insurance companies have a number of tactics they use to settle cases for as little as possible, so it’s highly advisable for you to retain an attorney to protect your rights and handle your claim.

 Experienced Miami Personal Injury Attorney Prosper Shaked Represents Victims of Rideshare Accidents